eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Website:** https://wefundle.com

 ## Project Overview

-This grant will be used to integrate with EOS EVM, audit the protocol, launch the platform and further develop platform features.
+This proposal is for the EVM dApp grant: https://eosnetwork.com/lp/evm-dapp-funding/.
+We will use the grant to integrate with EOS EVM, audit the protocol, launch the platform and further develop platform features.

 ### Overview